 If your savings involve investments, an automated strategy lets you invest on a regular schedule, no matter what the markets are doing.
 This might help you avoid letting your emotions dictate when to buy and will help keep you in the market during a short-term downturn.
 It can be hard to make smart investment choices when the market is volatile, but it's important to ride it out.
 Over time, a schedule of periodic investments allows you to buy more shares when prices are low and fewer shares when prices are high — a concept known as dollar cost averaging.

 Spend your healthcare dollars

-If your insurance plan includes a flexible spending account, you may have some money left as the year comes to a close.
-If you have more than $500, be aware of the use-it-or-lose-it rule.
+If your insurance plan includes a flexible spending account, be aware that there is a use-it-or-lose-it rule where you will likely lose any funds remaining once the year ends.
 Make the most of your benefits by completing all preventative exams and taking care of other medical needs before year's end.

 Seek out a professional